Marcompiler/spring-vue-postgres-keycloak-architecture/backend/podman/README.md

     localhost/spring-vue-postgres-keycloak-architecture/backend
 ```

-Your backend will then be accessible through the default link: <http://localhost:8082>.
+Your backend will then be accessible through the default link: <http://localhost:8081>.

+*N.B. : `--net=host` is used here to be able to communicate with the SSO while being containerized in the same machine.*